About Us

 Kindness Crosses All Barriers

-Our Mission Statement: Our mission is to end homelessness, one family at a time, because every child deserves a home.
+Our Mission Statement: Our mission is to end homelessness, one family at a time.
 Through safe housing and education, Family Promise guides families as they break the cycle, and rise from homelessness to sustainable independence.

 Our staff, board members, congregations, and volunteers all provide valuable services that impact the lives of the families we serve.
 These donations of time, talent, and treasure mean the world to us and we are incredibly grateful for their support.